Forgotten oil and gas wells linger, leaking toxic chemicals

 A GROWING THREAT

+The crisis unfolding on Watt’s 75,000-acre ranch offers a window on a growing problem for the oil industry and the communities and governments that are often left to clean up the mess.
 According to the Environmental Protection Agency, 3.2 million abandoned oil and gas wells exist in the United States.
-About a third were plugged with cement to prevent leaks.
-Most haven’t been plugged at all.
+About a third of them were plugged with cement, which is considered the proper way to prevent harmful chemical leaks.
+But most haven’t been plugged at all.

-Regulators don’t know where hundreds of thousands of abandoned wells are because many were drilled before modern record-keeping and plugging rules were established.
-They are a silent menace, threatening to explode or contaminate drinking water.
+Regulators don’t know where hundreds of thousands of abandoned wells are because many of them were drilled before modern record-keeping and plugging rules were established.
+They are a silent menace, threatening to explode or contaminate drinking water and leaking atmosphere-warming fumes each day that they’re unplugged.
+Without records of their whereabouts, it’s impossible to grasp the magnitude of the pollution or health problems they may be causing.

-In recent years, abandoned wells have been found on the Navajo Nation, where a hiker stumbled across wells oozing fluid that smelled like motor oil; in Colorado, where a basement exploded, killing two men after an abandoned flowline leaked methane; and in Wyoming, where a school shut down after air tests revealed high levels of benzene and carbon dioxide.
+The problem isn’t confined to Texas.
+In recent years, abandoned wells have been found under brush deep in forests and beneath driveways in suburbia.
+On the Navajo Nation, a hiker stumbled across wells oozing brown and black fluid that smelled like motor oil.
+In Colorado, a basement exploded, killing a man and his brother-in-law who were repairing a water heater, after an abandoned flowline had leaked methane into the house.

+A Wyoming school shut down for more than a year after students and teachers complained of headaches for weeks.
+Air quality tests revealed high levels of benzene and carbon dioxide, most likely from a nearby abandoned oil well.
+A garage in Pennsylvania exploded — a consequence, the state suspects, of abandoned gas wells.

+Experts believe the problem is getting worse.
+Even before the viral pandemic, producers were declaring bankruptcy and abandoning oil fields after spending more on fracking operations than they ultimately could afford.
+Then the coronavirus halted travel, obliterating demand for fuel and leaving less money to properly plug wells.

-President Joe Biden wants to spend billions plugging the wells.
+President Joe Biden, who has built much of his domestic policy around a transition to cleaner energy sources, wants to spend billions to put unemployed wildcatters to work plugging the wells.
 But Congress is unlikely to allocate enough money to seriously confront the issue.

-“If, all of a sudden, we could switch to all green renewable energy, that’s great, but these wells don’t disappear; they’re still going to be there,” said Mary Kang, an assistant professor at McGill University.
+“If, all of a sudden, we could switch to all green renewable energy, that’s great, but these wells don’t disappear; they’re still going to be there,” said Mary Kang, an assistant professor of civil engineering at McGill University in Montreal who was among the first scientists to call attention to the danger of abandoned wells.

 TRACES OF BENZENE